G-Global Homotopy Theory and Algebraic K-Theory: toc toc G -global homotopy theory via monoid actions

-We call this the \emph{$G$-global model structure} {G-global model structure@$G$-global model structure!on EM-G-SSet@on $\cat{$\bm{E\mathcal M}$-$\bm G$-SSet}$|textbf} and its weak equivalences the \emph{$G$-global weak equivalences}. {G-global weak equivalence@$G$-global weak equivalence!in EM-SSet@in $\cat{$\bm{E\mathcal M}$-$\bm G$-SSet}$|textbf} It is simplicial, combinatorial, proper, and filtered colimits in it are homotopical.
+\begin{cor} The $G$-global weak equivalences and fibrations are part of a unique model structure on $\cat{$\bm{E\mathcal M}$-$\bm G$-SSet}$, which we call the \emph{$G$-global model structure}. {G-global model structure@$G$-global model structure!on EM-G-SSet@on $\cat{$\bm{E\mathcal M}$-$\bm G$-SSet}$|textbf} It is simplicial, combinatorial, proper, and filtered colimits in it are homotopical.
 A possible set of generating cofibrations is given by

 and a possible set of generating acyclic cofibrations by

 \end{cor}